Arkham House: Status

 George Vanderburgh's blog at Battered Silicon Dispatch Box announced a number of Arkham House titles for 2011 and after (the last being Evermore), none of which had appeared as of January 2017 due to April Derleth's death on March 21, 2011.
 The publisher's website announced in April 2011 that her children would take over the running of the firm.
-Danielle Jacobs was named President, and her brother Damon Derleth as Vice President; they are also the current owners.
+Danielle Jacobs was named president, and her brother Damon Derleth as vice president; they are also the current owners.
 George Vanderburgh would continue as house editor, as would Robert Weinberg until his death in September 2016.

 No books have been issued under the Arkham House imprint in the 2020s; the press has reprinted some backlist titles.
 Books had previously been published almost every year from 1939 to 2010 (except for 1940, 1955/56, and 2006).

-As of September 14, 2022 the Arkham House web site, arkhamhouse.com, has been down for several weeks.
+As of June 7, 2023, the Arkham House web site, arkhamhouse.com, has been down for several months.
 Arkham House has not made an announcement about the status of the company.
+It was stated on the August Derleth/Arkham House Facebook page that Arkham House is no longer in business, and they have not replied to several attempts at contact.
+As of March 2024, a pending new trademark application has been filed by Arkham House LLC of Minnesota with the USPTO office.

 Other imprints

 Arkham House published under two additional imprints during its history.

-In 1945, the Mycroft & Moran imprint was launched for the publication of weird detective and mystery stories, including Derleth's Solar Pons series.
+In 1945 the Mycroft & Moran imprint was launched for the publication of weird detective and mystery stories, including Derleth's Solar Pons series.
 The title of the imprint was inspired by characters from the Sherlock Holmes stories: Sherlock's brother Mycroft Holmes, and the villain Colonel Sebastian Moran.
 Some Mycroft and Moran titles since 1993 have also been issued by Battered Silicon Dispatch Box.

 Arkham also introduced Stanton & Lee Publishers in 1945 with the intention of publishing cartoons by Clare Victor Dwiggins.
 Stanton & Lee Publishers went on to publish poetry and the regional writings of August Derleth.

-Additionally, August Derleth sub-contracted certain books which were nominally published by Arkham House to other publishers, including Pellegrini & Cudahy of New York, and Villiers Publications of England.
+August Derleth also sub-contracted certain books which were nominally published by Arkham House to other publishers, including Pellegrini & Cudahy of New York, and Villiers Publications of England.